In An Emergency

 24-Hour Emergency Medical Assistance

-- Contact your resident director, host institution coordinator, or in-country contact immediately.
+- Contact your local resident director, host institution coordinator, or in-country contact immediately.

 - Contact the Office of Global Education, +1-202-687-5867, during regular office hours, Monday through Friday, 9:00 AM to 5:00 PM eastern standard time.
 Ask to speak with your Global Education Advisor.